Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 \subsubsection{Firm policies}

-As a part of computing an approximate recursive equilibrium, we need to solve for the firms policy functions $\pi^F(\Xstagg_t, z^i_t, k_t^i) = k_{t+1}^{i}$ and $\pi^\lambda(\Xstagg_t, z^i_t, k_t^i) = \lambda_{t}^{i}$, such that they are consistent with the optimality conditions given in equations \eqref{eq:firm_foc_lambd} to \eqref{eq:firm_foc_compl}.
+As part of computing an approximate recursive equilibrium, we need to solve for the firms' policy functions $\pi^F(\Xstagg_t, z^i_t, k_t^i) = k_{t+1}^{i}$ and $\pi^\lambda(\Xstagg_t, z^i_t, k_t^i) = \lambda_{t}^{i}$, such that these functions are consistent with the optimality conditions given in equations \eqref{eq:firm_foc_lambd} to \eqref{eq:firm_foc_compl}.
 We approximate both functions using the operator learning approach.
-Employing the shape-preservation techniques described above, we make sure that the predicted KKT multiplier is non-negative and decreasing in firm capital $k$.
+Employing the shape-preservation techniques described above, we make sure that the predicted KKT multiplier is non-negative and weakly decreasing in firm capital $k$.
 Similarly, we ensure that the firm savings function is increasing in $k$.

 The firm-level productivity follows a three-state Markov chain.
 We set a grid of $N_k$ points over the firm capital holdings.
-For each aggregate shocks, we obtain following predictions
+For each aggregate shock, we obtain the following predictions

 corresponding to the gridded idiosyncratic firm policies for a given aggregate state at the $3 \times N_k$ interpolation nodes.
 To evaluate the policies for capital values between grid points, we rely on linear interpolation.